How To Say Hello In Different Languages

-Also known as Kiswahili, this is one of the newest languages on this list, being born around 1700.
+Also known as Kiswahili, this is one of the new languages on this list, being born around 1700.
 Swahili was formed as a result of trade between African tribes and Arab merchants, and that is why this language has a massive amount of Arabic loanwords.
-Today it is the main bridge language of Eastern Africa, and is said to be the easiest African language for an English speaker to learn!

-One interesting feature of this language is that very few speak it as a first language (only around 2 million), with it being mostly a second language (150 million!).
-It is now spoken in Kenya, Tanzania, Comoros, Democratic Republic of Congo, Uganda, Rwanda, Burundi, Malawi, and Mozambique.
+One interesting feature of this language is that very few speak it as a first language (only around 2 million), mostly a second language (150 million).
+It is now spoken in Kenya, Tanzania, Comoros, the Democratic Republic of Congo, Uganda, Rwanda, Burundi, Malawi, and Mozambique.

 A formal hello in Swahili is Habari, and an informal hello is Hujambo.

-Greek is a truly legendary language, having an extremely long documented history, and being the language of Aristotle, Plato and Alexander the Great!
-Even today, it is spoken by around 13 million people in Greece, Cyprus, and the diaspora.
+Greek is a truly legendary language, having an extremely long documented history and being the language of Aristotle, Plato, and Alexander the Great.
+Even today, around 13 million people speak in Greece, Cyprus, and the diaspora.

-In Greek, a formal hello is Kalimera, and the informal hello is Yasou.
+In Greek, a formal hello is Kalimera, and an informal hello is Yasou.

 Learn a New Language From Native Speakers To Greet People

 We hope you liked this blog on how to say hello in different languages, which is helpful and interesting.
 The greeting in many languages, such as the Spanish Hola, German Guten Tag, Chinese Nǐ hǎo, or the French Bonjour, are quite famous and well known.